 General Principles of Taxation of UNJSPF Benefits (US only section)

 UNJSPF is a “qualified” employees’ trust under IRC section 401(a).
-A copy of the most recent IRS determination letter in which this is recognized (dated 28 April 1977 and bearing the symbol E:EO:7103:O.Resnick) is set out in the annex to the present guide.
+A copy of the most recent IRS determination letter in which this is recognized (dated 28 April 1977 and bearing the symbol E:EO:7103:O.Resnick) is available here.

 As a qualified trust, UNJSPF benefits are taxed by the United States in the same way as those of any other such trust – with the single exception that for a non-resident alien these benefits are considered to be from a non-United States source and thus not subject to United States taxation (see para.
 8 (b) above).
 In securing advice or assistance from any lawyer, accountant, tax service or IRS agent, it should be made clear that UNJSPF is “qualified” and that there are no special exemptions or immunities relating to the taxation of the benefits it pays to United States citizens or resident aliens.